The Coastal Sea Wolves of British Columbia - September 28 - October 6, 2025 - Fully booked.

 Alongside the clouded leopard we have many other species which can be seen including yellow-throated marten, yellow-bellied weasel, Himalayan red pandas, Himalayan serow, brown goral, Himalayan musk deer, Nepal grey langur and many more specialist species.
 Contact me for more details.

-China Qinghai-Tibetan Plateau photography expedition - January 22 - February 2, 2027 - now booking, a small group of 5 photographers only!
+China Qinghai-Tibetan Plateau photography expedition - January 22 - February 3, 2027 - fully booked!

 The Qinghai-Tibetan Plateau is a unique physical geographical unit, rich in habitat types and species, and a hot spot in biodiversity and global environmental change research.
 Unique fauna evolves on the Qinghai-Tibetan Plateau.
 Among these wild animals are the endemic hoofed animals.